SimpleDeviceModel/SimpleDeviceModel.github.io/index.md

 * [**User Manual (PDF)**](https://github.com/SimpleDeviceModel/sdm/raw/master/doc/manual.pdf)

+Examples shipped with the SDM framework:

-SDM includes an example plugin communicating with Arduino Uno over the serial port.
+* `uartdemo` - an example plugin communicating with an [Arduino Uno](https://www.arduino.cc/) board over the serial port.

-SDM also includes a purely software test plugin to help you get acquainted with the program interface (no extra hardware required).
+* `testplugin` - a purely software plugin to help you get acquainted with the program interface (no extra hardware required).

 ## License